Our Privacy Notice

 We may combine information you have given to us with this additional information available from external sources.
 This will only be done when you give permission to the relevant third party organizations to share the data they hold on you, or if the data is already publicly available.

-From time to time we may screen our database against recognized data hygiene file such as National Change of Address file and cleanse our file or correct inaccurate data.
+From time to time we may screen our database against a recognised data hygiene file (such as a National Change of Address file) and cleanse our file or correct inaccurate data.
 We may also update inaccurate data if the information is available.